 (b) From time to time, Superdraft may refer Clients to Property Credit Pty Ltd, Australian Credit Representative No. 520848 (credit representative for Easy Financing Pty Ltd Australian Credit Licence Number 470114) (Credit Provider), who may provide credit services, by:

-(i) providing Clients with a link to the Credit Provider’s website from Superdraft’s website; and/or
+(i) providing Clients with a link to the Credit Provider’s website from Superdraft’s website;

 (c) The Client acknowledges and agrees that:

 (i) a referral made by Superdraft to the Credit Provider pursuant to clause 18(b) above is a referral made pursuant to regulation 25 (2) or (2A) or (5) of the NCCPR;